The Review/Short Read/

 TIFF '16 #InfiniteViews Diary 7: The Volunteer

-Steven Johnson fights (video) pirates during a volunteer shift at Scotiabank, goes to class late and sees the ultimate rockstar Iggy Pop at a screening of the Stooges’ doc Gimme Shelter
+Steven Johnson fights (video) pirates during a volunteer shift at Scotiabank, goes to class late, and sees Iggy Pop at a screening of the Stooges doc Gimme Danger

 I’m attending Ryerson University for my very first year.
 TIFF begins in tandem with the school year and since the Ryerson Theatre screens TIFF’s films during the Festival, it has a big presence on campus.
 Starting in this new place, I’m immediately aware of a passive loneliness, attacking most of the people around me… That being said, TIFF is the only thing that's familiar to me.